alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in ClassB is 62 thousand if
 C# style interface is added to it.

-Info tech cross worth in ClassB is 1 thousand 042 if C# style all generic, reflection invoke, struct and interface is added to it.
+Info tech cross worth in ClassB is 71 if
+C# style all generic, reflection invoke, struct and interface is added to it.

 ClassC is Class Lang that execute certain info is missing in abstract.